Cloud Service Provider - AWS Supportlink

 table path parameters for the Re-sync Connector Table Data endpoint.

-In order for a request to succeed, you need to specify its parameters correctly.
+For a request to succeed, you need to specify its parameters correctly.

 HTTP 404 "message" : "Cannot find entity 'Schema' with id '<your_connector_schema_id>'."

-This means that you have been using the wrong
+NOTE: Your previously successful request may fail with the error, indicating that you have been using the wrong

 You can find the name of your database schema and table on the Schema tab of the connector details page.